isaacli430/custardbox/README.md

 # Updating the Mod

-Open up Terminal and copy-paste the following code:
+Open a new Terminal window and copy-paste the following code:
 ```
 sh ~/documents/whitebox/update.sh
 ```